 The old interior design accentuates the feeling of being in another era, however, you will not have to worry, since it has the most modern comforts, such as air conditioning, television, a modern kitchen, etc.

-The surrounding area is one of the city's most attractive, with a very rich nightlife and of culinary quality including some of the best tapas restaurants in town.
+The area is one of the city’s most attractive with a rich nightlife and quality dining including some of the best tapas restaurants in town.